Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 # Remove PEM headers/footers and convert to single line base64
 cat your-public-key.pem | grep -v "BEGIN\|END" | tr -d '\n'
 ```

-**Note**: AWS credentials are automatically retrieved using EC2 instance metadata at startup and refreshed periodically.
-Manual AWS credential configuration is no longer required.

-**Token Management**: The metadata token TTL is automatically set to twice the refresh period to ensure adequate overlap during credential rotation.

-**Validation**: The refresh period is constrained to 900-1800 seconds (15-30 minutes) to ensure:

-- Minimum security through frequent credential rotation (≤30 minutes)
-- Reasonable EC2 metadata service usage without excessive calls (≥15 minutes)
-- Optimal balance between security and operational efficiency

-**STS Refresh Failure Behavior**: If AWS STS credential refresh fails during runtime, the server will shut down gracefully.
-This ensures that the service does not continue operating with expired credentials, maintaining security compliance.
-Operators should monitor for service restarts and address any underlying AWS IAM or network connectivity issues that may cause credential refresh failures.

 ### Blockchain Configuration